hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The gentlemen for interest, or for love:
 >
-> 'Tis known each have magnetic powers, which they
+> It is known each have magnetic powers, which they
 >
 > As suits their purposes bring into play;
 >